-Students wishing to major in social work must request an intercollege transfer to the College of Health Professions, School of Social Work from their current college.
-A 2.75 grade point average and 30 credit hours is required for admission to the School.
-Once admitted to the School, a separate admissions packet must be completed with the School in order to be admitted as a social work major in good standing.
+Learners wishing to major in social work must request an intercollege transfer to the College of Health Professions, School of Social Work from their current college.
+A

 |Course number||Course title|

 |7750:270||Diversity and Social Work|

 |7750:427||HBSE I (Human Behavior and Social Environment I)|

 |3100:103||Natural Science Biology|

 |Government & Politics in the U.S.

 For a complete description of the above courses, see the University Bulletin.

 A 2.75 cumulative GPA is required to be admitted to the School of Social Work as a preadmission social work major and a full social work major.
 A learner will remain a preadmission social work major until all 9 liberal arts base and math and English General Education courses are completed, all required application materials have been submitted, the 2.75 or better GPA achieved, no grades are in progress, her/his completed application is reviewed by the admissions committee, and the School’s Director agrees with the admissions committee recommendation for full admission.